Mary Calvagna, MS

 obesity, family history for

-type 2 diabetes, previous history of gestational diabetes), your doctor may recommend that you undergo glucose tolerance testing as soon as possible.
+type 2 diabetes, or previous history of gestational diabetes), your doctor may recommend that you undergo glucose tolerance testing as soon as possible.
 If your initial test is negative, you will be retested between 24 and 28 weeks of gestation.

 If you are at average risk, your doctor will give you a screening test between 24-28 weeks of gestation.